GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

 #### SLO for Movie Guru Chatbot Responsiveness

-**Current SLO:** 70% of user messages should receive a relevant response from the Movie Guru chatbot within 8 seconds, measured over a 24-hour rolling window.
+**Current SLO:** 70% of user messages should receive a relevant response from the Movie Guru chatbot, 99% should recieve a response within 5 seconds, measured over a 24-hour rolling window.

-**Aspirational SLO:** 90% of user messages should receive a relevant response from the Movie Guru chatbot within 5 seconds, measured over a 24-hour rolling window.
+**Aspirational SLO:** 90% of user messages should receive a relevant response from the Movie Guru chatbot, and 99% should recieve a response within 3 seconds, measured over a 24-hour rolling window.

 **Rationale:**